MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/ehr-admin-cerner.md

 To enable SMS notifications, your Microsoft 365 admin does the following:

-1. Select the consent checkbox that allows Microsoft to send notifications on behalf of your organization.
-[Link to Privacy message].
+1. Select the following:

+    - The checkbox that allows Microsoft to send SMS notifications to patients on behalf of your organization.
+    - The checkbox that acknowledges that you will ensure attendees have consented to send and receive SMS messages.

     :::image type="content" source="../../media/ehr-admin-cerner-sms-notifications.png" alt-text="Screenshot of the SMS notifications page, showing consent check boxes and phone number generation option.":::

-1. Select **Generate phone number** to generate a phone number for your organization.
+1. Under **Your phone numbers**, select **Generate phone number** to generate a phone number for your organization.
 Doing this starts the process to request and generate new phone number.
 This process might take up to 2 minutes to complete.

     After the phone number is generated, it's displayed on the screen.
 This number will be used to send SMS confirmations and reminders to your patients.
 The number has been provisioned but isn’t linked to the FHIR base URL yet.
 You do that in the next step.